-Blue-Footed Booby (Sula nebouxii) takes great pride due to their marvelous feet.
+Blue-Footed Booby (Sula nebouxii) takes great pride in their marvelous feet.
 During mating rituals, male birds normally show off their feet to prospective mates with a high-stepping strut.
 The Blue-Footed Booby is a marine bird in the family Sulidae, including ten long-winged seabird species.
 A booby’s coloration is strongly influenced by its immunological and health condition, so its blue feet are favored through sexual selection.

 The booby species are thought to take their name from the Spanish word (bobo), which means “stupid, clown, and Fool”.
 Because the blue-footed booby is clumsy on land and regarded as foolish for their apparent fearlessness of humans.
 Blue feet also indicate the current health condition of a booby, thus, the feet are rapid and honest indicators of a booby’s current level of nourishment.